 I hope you find something useful here, and comments are always welcome.

 I have several insightful and in-depth posts in the works, but they’re going to take some time to research and fully flesh out.
-In the meantime, here’s some feminist-themed speculation about everyone’s favorite movie juggernaut, Frozen.
+In the meantime, here’s some feminist-themed speculation about everyone’s favorite slightly less sexist than usual Disney princess movie, Frozen.

 Troll Stomping is a new, semi-regular series on this blog where I write Feminism 101 posts while cleaning out my comment moderation queue.